-The 2004 inspection of the LUCs at the CAMU found that the current administrative and physical controls are adequate to enforce the restrictions.
+The 2005 inspection of the LUCs at the CAMU found that the current administrative and physical controls are adequate to enforce the restrictions.
 There is no evidence that the contaminated soil in the CAMU or the closed landfill has been disturbed.
-Photograph 12 in
+Photograph 12 in Appendix A of this report shows the warning sign that has been placed at the entrance to the

-Appendix A of this report shows the warning sign that has been placed at the entrance to the CAMU and the locking chain that controls access to LF007.
-Photograph 13 provides a view of the CAMU infrastructure, and photograph 14 shows the CAMU tank meters.
-Photograph 15 shows the warning sign along the path that leads to the CAMU, and photograph 16 shows one of the four No Trespassing signs that mark the four corners of the CAMU.
+CAMU and the locking chain that controls access to LF007, and photograph 13 shows one of the four No Trespassing signs that mark the four corners of the CAMU.